Yaare Koogadali: Production

-Yaare Koogadali began filming in June 2012 at Rajkumar's residence with Puneeth Rajkumar and Yogesh in the lead roles.
-V. Ravichandran made the first clap for a scene.
-Initially, Sameera Reddy was considered and signed for the lead role, but was later replaced by Bhavana, marking her second collaboration with Puneeth Rajkumar after Jackie The film's title was inspired from an old song "Yaare Koogadali Oore Horadali" in Sampathige Savaal which featured Puneeth's father Dr. Rajkumar in the lead role.
+The first schedule of Yaare Koogadali took place in Bangalore and lasted 15 days.
+A number of actresses including Sameera Reddy were considered for the lead actress before Bhavana was finalised, marking her second collaboration with Puneeth after Jackie.
+The film's title was inspired from an old song "Yaare Koogadali Oore Horadali" in Sampathige Savaal which featured Puneeth's father Dr. Rajkumar in the lead role.